Covid-19 - Covid Oximetry @ Home and Covid Virtual Wards (CVW)

 There is also a very helpful video on YouTube, produced by the NHS, that explains for patients how pulse oximetry works.

 |The NHS Futures Platform hosts a wealth of documents,resources and contact details to support the Covid Oximetry @ Home programme.|

-There is also an easy read version of the patient diary, "Using a pulse oximeter to check you are OK".
-This has been codesigned and created with people with a learning disability.
+Easy read version of the patient diary, "Using a pulse oximeter to check you are OK".
+This has been co-designed and created with people with a learning disability.
 The latest published diary and alternative translated versions are available via this NHSE landing page.